Previous Light:

 Stay Overnight at Goose Rocks Lighthouse

-For those that want to experience a simple existence of peaceful solitude just as the lighthouse keepers did in the past.
-Goose Rocks can accommodate up to six guests (two bedrooms and one bunkroom) for an all-day or overnight visit with a minimum contribution towards its ongoing maintenance and restoration efforts.
+For those that want to experience a simple existence of peaceful solitude just as the lighthouse keepers did in the past, Goose Rocks Light can accommodate up to six guests (two bedrooms and one bunkroom) for an all-day or overnight visit with a minimum contribution towards its ongoing maintenance and restoration efforts.

 Access to Goose Rocks includes real risks, and a safe and enjoyable visit is always dependent on guests' physical and mental ability to climb a vertical ladder (from a boat) to the catwalk for initial access, as keepers did many years ago.
 Visitors are responsible for their own food and provisions.
 Pick up is at the North Haven Town Dock (right next to the ferry docking station at the terminal) at a pre-set time.
 Contact the Beacon Preservation Inc. below for more info.